FlowFuse/website/README.md

 ## Building the site locally

-To run a local copy of the Handbook you first need to clone the website and the handbook into side by side directories.
+To run a local copy of the handbook you first need to clone the website and the handbook into side by side directories.
 Once you have them both cloned open a **bash** terminal in the website root directory and install the project dependencies, then run the build and the eleventy server:

 ```bash
 npm install